An optimized PyCBC search for gravitational waves from intermediate-mass black hole mergers

 Low latency searches are designed to generate rapid alerts to enable prompt follow-up of gravitational-wave triggers for potential electromagnetic or other counterpart signals.
 Hence, the statistical significance estimated by low-latency pipelines is limited due to the available amount of empirically generated background.
 Therefore, most search pipelines re-scrutinise the strain data with improved calibration, data quality vetoes, and signal-noise discriminators, which are generally unavailable during low-latency searches.
 Further, offline searches estimate the background over a larger amount of data, and can thus provide a better estimate of a candidate's statistical significance.
 In particular, when such an analysis was carried out at the time around GW190521, the search pipelines reported a maximum~\ac{IFAR} of 4900 years~\citep{Abbott:2020tfl, Szczepanczyk:2020osv}.

 However, contrary to other searches, the offline PyCBC-based search, PyCBC-broad, identified the event with an~\ac{IFAR} of less than a year.
 This is primarily due to the strong disagreement between the event and the best-matching template used in the search~\citep{GW190521:discovery_supplement}.
-This search also suffered from an inherent ``look-elsewhere effect'' (or trials factor), as it tries to find signals over a broad parameter space covering \acp{CBC} from binary neutron stars up to \ac{IMBH} binaries.
-The other PyCBC-based search, namely PyCBC-BBH, failed to detect the signal due to its focus on stellar-mass \ac{BBH}.
+This search also suffered from an inherent ``look-elsewhere effect'' as it tries to find \acp{CBC} signals over a broad parameter space from binary neutron stars up to \ac{IMBH} binaries.
+The other PyCBC-based search, namely PyCBC-BBH, did not detect the event due to its tight tuning to signals closely matching stellar-mass \ac{BBH} templates.